culturiqai/NavDiscover/README.md

     ```bash
     python3 hypo-xtnd.py
     ```
     This will run the full pipeline, including the AI-driven filter discovery and the high-resolution simulations for the parameter sweep.
 It will generate individual plots for each run and the final summary figure (`hypo_xtnd_sweep_summary.png`).

+    AI helped code it, but the mathematical framework is mine